ChrisCoffey/multi-project.g8/README.md

-# Ragnar Context Templates
+# Bounded Context Templates

-This is a Giter8 project template for an arbitrary Ragnar bounded context.
+This is a Giter8 project template for an arbitrary bounded context.
 Each bounded context is composed of 4 sub projects like this with several optional sub-projects beneath persistence:

 - Context
 	- /Core